|On this page…|

 When there is more than one untitled file, each additional file is saved to Untitledn.asv (where n is an integer value).

-Automatically delete autosave files directs MATLAB to delete the autosave file when you close the source file in the Editor.
+Automatically delete backup files when the Editor closes directs MATLAB to delete the backup file when you close the source file in the Editor.

 Select the naming convention you want MATLAB to use for autosave files.
 For example:

-Source file directories specifies that you want autosave files stored in the same folder as the files being edited.
+Source file directories specifies that you want backup files stored in the same folder as the files being edited.

 Single directory specifies that you want autosave files stored in a single folder.
 Specify the full path to that folder and be sure you have write permissions for it.